av1d/iOS_Sideloader/README.md

 - Python 3.x
 - A jailbroken iOS device with SSH access enabled
+- Install 'IPA Installer Console' on your device from Cydia (Cydia is installed during jailbreak)
 - Network connectivity between your computer and iOS device (same network or accessible IP)
 - SSH credentials for your iOS device (default: user=root, password=alpine)